JoachimGoebgen/LEDStripLamp/README.md

 - Select ```NodeMCU-32S``` under Tools -> Boards

-## connection_conf.h
+## Creating connection_conf.h
-This header-file is used as config which is listed on the .gitignore to prevent you from accidently committing sensible information like your WIFI-password.
+This header-file is used as config which is listed in the .gitignore to prevent you from accidently committing sensible information like your WIFI-password.
 Just create it in the ```LEDStripLampArduino```-folder and add the following lines:
 ```
 #define WIFI_SSID 		"your wifi name"